Books are a uniquely portable magic. ~Stephen King

-July 18 at 2:00 p.m.
-Fiona Davis author of THE DOLLHOUSE will be speaking at Glen Cove Library.
-Registration requested.
-516-676-2130
+Oct.
+4 at 2:00 p.m.
+Yoojin Grace Wuertz author of EVERYTHING BELONGS TO US will be speaking at Glen Cove Library.

 IMPROVISING OUT LOUD: My Life Teaching Hollywood How to Act by Jeff Corey and Emily Corey.
 Jeff Corey (1914–2002) was an American stage and screen actor and director who became a well-respected acting teacher after being blacklisted in the 1950s.
 This is a beautifully written personal story of grace and integrity seeped in an overview of 20th century film and theater.
 My daughter Michelle Cohen helped “birth” this special memoir.

 Michael Moore on Broadway THE TERMS OF MY SURRENDER (Excellent)

 ME THE PEOPLE The Trump America Musical (Eh )

 FOREST DARK by Nicole Krauss